alexpolt/alexpolt.github.io/src/atomic-data.md

 ###Memory Ordering Considerations

-  To test correctness of **atomic\_data** operation I used an array of some size and the task was to find the minimum element and increment it.
+  To test the correctness of **atomic\_data** operation I used an array of some size and the task was to find the minimum element and increment it.
 Given the right size of the array, the number of threads and the number of iterations for each thread the result should be that every array cell contains the same number: iterations * number of threads / array size.
 For example, 4 threads each doing 8192 increment iterations on an array of size 256: the entire array must contain the number 4\*8192/256 = 128 in the end.

   For the first draft of *atomic\_data* every atomic operation was using relaxed semantics just to see what happens.
 Guess my surprise when on my 2 Core Intel machine the test was successful!